 Refugio State Beach

-Refugio is 20 miles west of Santa Barbara.
+Refugio State Beach is 20 miles west of Santa Barbara.
 The tree-shaded campground is just across a small road from the beach.
 It's so pleasant that Sunset magazine named it one of the best campgrounds in California.
-If you take your bicycle along, the 3-mile-long blufftop bike path between Refugio campground and campground is a lot of fun.
-You can rent an RV and have it delivered to the park.
+If you take your bicycle, you can enjoy the 3-mile-long blufftop bike path between Refugio campground and campground.
+You can rent an RV from 101 RV Rentals and have it delivered to the park.

 El Capitan State Beach - Not on the Beach

-Although it's a nice place, I I can't classify El Capitan as beach camping because the campsites are above the beach on a bluff.
-It's on this list, so you'll know what to expect and won't get fooled.
-And it might be just what you're looking for if your definition is different than mine.
+El Capitan State Beach has the word "beach" in its name, and it's beautiful.
+Although it's a nice place, it doesn't meet the strict definition of beach camping because the campsites are above the beach on a bluff.
+It's on this list so you'll know what to expect and won't get fooled.
+And it might be just what you're looking for if your definition is different.

 More Places for Beach Camping Near Santa Barbara

 Santa Barbara isn't the only place in California where you can go camping on the beach.
 You can also try Ventura County beaches and check out more places to go Southern California Beach Camping.
 If you're going north of Santa Barbara, check out Central Coast beach campgrounds.